Garfield Memorial Tablet in the Baltimore & Potomac R. R. Depot

 One ornament on the box [in the cornerstone] created much interest in the offices through which it passed on its way to Mr. Shipe.
 It is a large gold star and, supposedly, was taken from the floor of the old railway station that was on the gallery site long before the George Washington Memorial thought of being there.
 According to legend, it marked the spot where President Garfield was standing when assassinated.

-The location of President Garfield's assassination went unmarked until November 19, 2018 when the National Park Service unveiled two historical markers on the Mall at the south front of the National Gallery.
+The location of President Garfield's assassination remained unmarked until November 19, 2018 when the National Park Service unveiled two historical markers on the Mall at the south front of the National Gallery.
 See HMdb, here and here for more on these markers.

 My God!
 What is this?